 In June 2015, Governor Hassan signed into law (House Bills: 270 & 271) allowing family members and friends of those at risk for opioid overdose to carry Naloxone.
 With the passing of this law, there are now three ways to access Naloxone in your community:

 - Ask your doctor for a prescription and fill the prescription at your pharmacy.
 Be sure to check with your pharmacy on availability.
 Please note: Co-pays may apply depending on your health insurance plan.

 - Some pharmacies can dispense Naloxone without requiring a prescription from your doctor.
 Please call your pharmacy to inquire if a prescription is needed.

-- State-purchased Naloxone kits are available at no cost to patients at ten Community Health Centers.
-Find out where to get naloxone kits in your community.
+- State-purchased Naloxone kits are available at no cost to patients at 10 Community Health Centers.